huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 # Argilla on Spaces

-**Argilla** is an open-source, data labelling and curation tool, for highly efficient human-in-the-loop and MLOps workflows.
-Argilla is composed of (1) a server and webapp for data exploration, labelling, and curation, and (2) a Python library for building data annotation workflows in Python.
+**Argilla** is an open-source, data labelling tool, for highly efficient human-in-the-loop and MLOps workflows.
+Argilla is composed of (1) a server and webapp for data labelling, and curation, and (2) a Python library for building data annotation workflows in Python.
 Argilla nicely integrates with the Hugging Face stack (`datasets`, `transformers`, `hub`, and `setfit`), and now it can also be deployed using the Hub's Docker Spaces.

 Visit the [Argilla documentation](https://docs.argilla.io) to learn about its features and check out the [Deep Dive Guides](https://docs.argilla.io/en/latest/guides/guides.html) and [Tutorials](https://docs.argilla.io/en/latest/tutorials/tutorials.html).